Urgent Referral - please call (refer below).

-- To minimise risk of further progression prior to initial consultation with the ophthalmologist.
+To minimise risk of further progression prior to initial consultation with an ophthalmologist.

-The orthoptist follows a clinic testing protocol and uses guidelines to ensure appropriate follow up with a Corneal specialist is arranged.
-Collecting early baseline data allows for prompt treatment when indicated by detection of progression.
+ESA's orthoptists follow a clinic testing protocol and use guidelines to ensure appropriate follow up with a corneal specialist is arranged.
+Collecting early baseline data allows for prompt treatment when indicated by the detection of progression.

-- An orthoptist spends 45 minutes with the patient to undertake all the investigations required prior to cataract surgery, supported by the Ascan and IOL selection protocol.
-A standard assessment includes A scan using the IOL master 700, Corneal topography and OCT.
+An ESA orthoptist spends 45 minutes with the patient to undertake all the investigations required prior to cataract surgery, supported by the A-scan and IOL selection protocol.
+A standard assessment includes A-scan using the IOL master 700, Corneal topography and OCT.

 The assessment aims to:

-- To assist with patient education on Cataract and Cataract surgery, including aims/desired outcomes, and to provide an opportunity for further questions
+To assist with patient education on cataracts and cataract surgery, including aims/desired outcomes, and to provide an opportunity for further questions.

 To provide a more thorough initial assessment including appropriate further calculations/analysis of results to reduce the need for patients to return for further testing.

 Do you need more information or referral pads?

 Would you like to receive a Referrer Pack that includes our Referral pads & cards?